Learn

 I used to be a jammer for one of the world's top 20 Roller Derby teams until I retired a couple of years ago.
 Less than a decade before joining the Swedish National team, I considered myself everything but an athlete and would never have guessed in my wildest fantasies that I would become one of Europe's most fierce jammers.
 When I started Roller Derby, my passion for the fun of skating took over completely, and the love for sports just "came with the package" pretty much.

-I like to compare this to my transition into becoming a web developer.
-I never considered myself a "tech kind-of-person" growing up.
-My major field was in aesthetics and humanistic studies, and my professional career has for the last 20 years been within non-profits and leading work in areas like diversity, equity, inclusion, and belonging.
 The last few years, especially with the evolution of AI, have piqued my interest even further, leading me to explore how technology intersects with my passion for social change and creativity.
 Suddenly, I find myself being a complete nerd, spending every opportunity by the screen coding my heart away.
 I'm so completely hooked, and it's almost like an addiction.

 "The last few years, especially with the evolution of AI, have piqued my interest even further, leading me to explore how technology intersects with my passion for social change and creativity."